hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 - build a group messaging SMS app
 - build a real time chat app that sends you messages over the messaging client when you're online and sends you SMS when you're idle or offline
+- add firebase to this chat for realtimze syncing

 ## Understanding the Instagram Workshop